-We took the 7m (23ft) long, ex-rental Ultima for a test-drive down Victoria’s Mornington Peninsula and parked up among ‘The Pines’ at Shoreham Foreshore.
+We took the 7m (23ft) long, Ultima for a test-drive down Victoria’s Mornington Peninsula and parked up among ‘The Pines’ at Shoreham Foreshore.
 These Monterey pines (Pinus radiata), planted by early landholders prior to 1920, give the foreshore its distinctive character, are protected by the Victorian Heritage Act 1955, and still serve as a landmark for fishermen and surfers on Western Port Bay.

 Purpose-built for a couple with relaxing travelling in mind, the Ultima is ideal for regions such as the Mornington Peninsula.
 It’s not difficult to imagine the scenic drives following the food and wine trail, taking in the arts and culture, history and heritage that you could enjoy in this vehicle.